callstack/linaria/docs/BUNDLERS_INTEGRATION.md

 ### Vite

-Since Vite supports Rollup plugin, you can use `@linaria/vite`.
+~~Since Vite supports Rollup plugin~~ Since Vite provides more features and flexibility, Linaria has a separate plugin for it `@linaria/vite`.
 Vite handles CSS by itself, you don't need a css plugin.

 ```sh
 yarn add --dev @linaria/vite